Agriculture

 Global Carbon Field Trial Program

-Our Global Carbon Field Trial Program is an integral part of our commitment to Climate-Smart Agriculture.
-Through this program, we evaluate different combination of technologies and interventions for what works to reduce the greenhouse gas intensity for the type of crop, regional farming practices and local climate and environment, in real field conditions.
+Through our Global Carbon Field Trial Program, we evaluate different combination of technologies and interventions for what works to reduce the greenhouse gas intensity for the type of crop, regional farming practices and local climate and environment, in real field conditions.

 Carbon Field Trials Report 2025